Types of Guinea Pig Hay

 Hay is an essential part of the guinea pig diet.
-Quality fresh hay supplies them with essential fiber and nutrients which could prevent digestive problems all the while helping them trim their constantly growing teeth.
+Quality fresh hay supplies guinea pigs with essential fiber and nutrients which could prevent digestive problems all the while helping maintain the guinea pig’s dental health.

-Many wonder, what type of guinea pig hay do we provide?
-Well, 80% of a cavy’s diet must consist of good quality hay and must always be available for them to munch on.
-Keep hay off the floor to avoid it from being soiled by your piggies' urine (guinea pigs can’t and won’t eat the hay then).
+Many wonder, what type of hay do we provide?
+Well, 80% of a cavy’s diet must consist of good quality hay and must have an unlimited supply for them to munch on.
+Keep hay off the floor to avoid it from being soiled by your piggies' urine since guinea pigs can’t and won’t eat soiled hay.
 You can put it in a guinea pig hay feeder like a hay rack, a cardboard box, or any other method you can think of!
-Quality guinea pig hay should be fresh (green in color and sweet in smell), be as dustless as possible (fine dust will make them sneeze) and contains no additives.
-Do not always opt for the cheapest variant, always check the quality and most importantly!
+Quality hay for guinea pigs should be fresh (green in color and sweet in smell), be as dustless as possible (fine dust will make them sneeze) and contain no additives.
+Do not always opt for the cheapest variant, but always check the quality and most importantly!
 Do not give them chemically sprayed hay.

-However, not all hay can be fed to guinea pigs.
-There are two types guinea pig hay: grass hay and alfalfa hay.
-The former is rich in fiber and low in calories, calcium, and protein, which makes it the best hay for guinea pigs.
+However, not all types of hay can be fed to guinea pigs.
+There are two types of guinea pig hay: grass hay and legume hay.
+The former is rich in fiber and low in calories, calcium, and protein, which makes it the best type of hay for guinea pigs.
 The latter, on the other hand, is the opposite.
 That could lead to urinary stones and cause your guinea pig to get fat.
-Alfalfa hay (also known as legume hay) should not be provided as a cavy’s primary food source.
-Sick guinea pigs, pregnant sows, and pups could benefit from the extra nutrients but always consult your veterinarian first before adding legume hay to their diet.
+Legume hay (also known as alfalfa hay) should not be provided as a cavy’s primary food source.
+Sick guinea pigs, pregnant sows, and pups could benefit from the extra nutrients, but otherwise healthy guinea pigs that consume legume hays may detrimentally affect their well being.
+Always consult your veterinarian first before adding legume hay to their diet if you are unsure.

-As you can see from above, Timothy hay, a popular choice among guinea parents.
-Its’ nice smell and taste makes it a guinea pig favorite as well!
-Not only does Timothy hay provide the right amount of fiber, fat, and protein for our piggies, it is also easy to find!
+Timothy hay is a popular choice among guinea parents.
+Its’ fragrant smell and taste makes it a guinea pig favorite as well!
+Not only does Timothy hay provide the right balance of fiber, fat, and protein for our piggies, it is also easy to find.
 It is composed of the stem, leaf, and seed head of Timothy-grass.
-Cavies can get lots of vitamins and minerals from the leaves and munching on the stem will help wear down your guinea pig's teeth.
-Be sure to check that it is free of dust and mold.
-Choose Timothy hay for guinea pigs that is green, fresh, dust-free and has a hint of a sweet smell!
+Guinea pigs can get lots of vitamins and minerals from the leaves while munching on the stem helps wear down guinea pig's teeth.
+Many consider Timothy hay to be the best hay for guinea pigs given the balance of nutrients and the texture to aid guinea pig's digestive and dental health.
+When getting hay for guinea pigs, be sure to check that it is free of dust and mold.
+To properly choose the best Timothy hay for guinea pigs make sure that it is green, fresh, dust-free and has a hint of a sweet smell!

 Be sure to check it out:

-This hay has long stems with oats attached at the end.
+This hay is not commonly used to feed guinea pigs, but this hay has long stems with oats attached at the end and tends to be a yellower color than other types of hay.
 It contains a higher amount of fiber, fat, and protein than most of the others in the list, and should only be fed once in a while.
 The added nutrients could be beneficial to sick piggies, but always consult your veterinarian first.

-(Peanut enjoying her share of GuineaDad Nourish Series- Timothy Hay all for herself!)
+(Peanut enjoying her GuineaDad Nourish Series- Timothy Hay all for herself!)

-In the end, you have to be careful when choosing what type of guinea pig hay will be a staple in your guinea pig’s diet.
-Do not make the pick just based on the price, but base it on the quality and needs of your piggies.
+In the end, you have to be careful when choosing what type of hay will be a staple in your guinea pig’s diet.
+Timothy hay and Orchard hay are two of the most popular types given to adult guinea pigs for they boast high fiber content and is truly suitable for guinea pigs .
+As with everything in life, do not make the pick just based on the price, but base it on the quality and needs of your piggies.
 Make sure that your guinea pig always has unlimited access to hay for them to live a healthy life and to avoid any health issues.
-If your piggie has special needs, be sure to consult your veterinarian to make sure they are getting the proper choice.
+If your guinea pig has special needs, be sure to consult your veterinarian to make sure they are getting the proper choice.
 Happy feeding!